Cultural Heritage, Spatial Planning and Landscape

 European Heritage Days (EHD)

-Launching of the Convention on the Value of Cultural Heritage for Society (Faro, 2005).
+Launching of actions in line with the Convention on the Value of Cultural Heritage for Society (Faro, 2005).

 Spatial planning and Landscape